jules2689/trudeau/docs/2020-04-21/post_news.md

 **Chrystia Freeland (Deputy Prime Minister)**:

-Thank you.[speaking french]we will now hear from Dr. Njoo.
+Thank you.we will now hear from Dr. Njoo.